bhavya-tech/django-deployment/docs/setting-up-the-server/scheduled-backup.md

 :::note

 The above script will run a cron job to take backup every day at 3 a.m.
-The schedule can be changed by updating 0 3 * * * according to cron.
+The schedule can be changed by updating 0 3 * * * according to cron scripting format.

 :::